oroinc/documentation/crm/admin_guide/security/access_management_roles.rst

 Roles are predefined sets of permissions.
 When you assign a role to a user, you can be sure that the user will be able to access only that information within the system which is necessary for them to do their work.

+.. note:: See a short demo on `how to create a and manage roles <https://www.orocrm.com/media-library/create-manage-roles>`_, or continue reading the step-by-step guidance below.

 Roles Creation
 ^^^^^^^^^^^^^^